 - The Pinewood Centre, Wokingham Without

 The Pinewood Centre has two large play areas; one train themed, the other is a wooden play area.
-You will also find a lovely woodland walk and the Pinewood Miniature Railway will be running on 15th August 2021, 1.30pm-4pm.
+You will also find a lovely woodland walk and the Pinewood Miniature Railway.
 The is also a cafe at Pinewood.

 - Lily Hill Park, Bracknell